Our Methodology

 We calibrate the precision of our claims to the precision of our knowledge.
 Probabilities come in multiples of 5.
 Confidence intervals are always numerical, never vague labels alone.
 We write "Medium-High (60%-80%)" — not just "Medium-High."

 We never invent acronym expansions for our frameworks.
 ORACLE is ORACLE.
-It's not "Omnidirectional Risk Assessment and Calibrated Likelihood Engine."
-Our frameworks are structured editorial methods with brand names — not proprietary algorithms.
+Our frameworks are structured editorial methods with names — not proprietary algorithms.
+There's no black box.
+You see every weight, every score, every assumption.

 Sources and Verification